roderickwoodman/comparingstocks/README.md

 ### Portfolio Balancing

-One of the key features of this app is its robust balancing engine.
+The most powerful feature of this app is its robust balancing engine.
 The following balancing scenarios are supported:

 * balance by basis
 * balance by risk-adjusted basis